jesstytam/specieshindex/paper.md

 ## Connecting to Web of Science

-Users do not need a key to extract data from Web of Science if you are using this package from your institution's location.
+You do not need a key to extract data from Web of Science if you are using this package from your institution's location.
 To gain access to the Web of Science database, run the following line of code:

 ```{r}
 # Setup session ID